 Recently I’ve been told I’m tough to please.

 What appeals to me will not necessarily appeal to you, even if we are best friends.
 Or hate each other.
 Or don’t know each other.
-I write these reviews first for me–I have a terrible memory, and if someone asks me if I liked it, or what it was about, or wants to discuss the role of women in that author’s writing, I often have only foggy details stored.
+I write these reviews first for me–I have a terrible memory, and if someone asks me if I liked it, or what it was about, or wants to discuss the role of women/native/other in that author’s writing, I often have only foggy details stored.
 A review reminds me of what I liked–or didn’t–and why.
-Because I’ve learned my lesson with Goodreads after the great Deletion Debacle, I no longer keep all my reviews there.
+Because I’ve learned my lesson with (corporate) Goodreads after the great Deletion Debacle, I no longer keep all my reviews there.
 Thus, my reviews include a synopsis.

 I also write reviews for readers that are seeking to match their read with those nebulous concepts mentioned above.
 I will rarely warn readers off a book.
 Likewise, I will rarely give a book a universal recommendation.
 It’s very clear to me that many of my treasured authors and reads lack universal appeal.
 That’s fine.
 I don’t want people reading Peter Beagle and hating him.
 But if you find yourself in the mood for whimsy, characterization, and short stories to break your heart and then heal it, I want you to be able to read my reviews and think, “That sounds perfect.”